Beaver Builder Review: Is It The Best WordPress Page Builder?

 - No history of security issues or breaches – it's as stable as they come!

-- Beaver Builder does not offer a free trial – you can only try out the plugin using the demo version from the site
+- Beaver Builder does not offer a free version – you can only try out the plugin using the demo version from the site

 - Could use more modules and layout templates